zoot101/snapraid-daily/README.md

 the **-s, --sync-only** is used, the script will exit here if no changes are detected.

-However if either the threshold for deletions, moves or updates that are defined in the config file **snapraid-daily.conf** are found to be exceeded, the script will exit and notify the user via email and/or call the notification hook if present.
+However if either the threshold for deletions, moves or updates that are defined in the config file **snapraid-daily.conf** are found to be exceeded, the script will exit and notify the user via email and/or call the notification hook(s) if present.

 The theory is that if excess deletions, moves or updates are detected, it could very well be accidental, and a subsequent sync could prevent the recovery of that data.